A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Introduction

-2) \textbf{System heterogeneity:} only a subset of devices may access the central server at each time both because the communications bandwidth profiles vary across devices and because there is no central server that has control over when a device is active.
+2) \textbf{System heterogeneity (partial participation):} only a subset of devices may access the central server at each time, which happens because the communication bandwidth profiles vary across devices and there is no central server that has control over when a device is active. \footnote{In some prior works, e.g., \citet{reisizadeh2022straggler}, the problem of stragglers, where slow local devices lag behind overall communication frequencies, is also included in discussions on system heterogeneity.
+In this paper, we focus on the partial participation aspect of the system heterogeneity problem.}

-To address these challenges, Federated Averaging (FedAvg)~\cite{mcmahan2016communication} was proposed as a particularly effective heuristic, which has enjoyed great empirical success~\cite{47586}.
-This success has since motivated a growing line of research efforts into understanding its theoretical convergence guarantees in various settings.
-For instance, \cite{haddadpour2019convergence} analyzed FedAvg (for non-convex smooth problems satisfying PL conditions) under the assumption that each local device's minimizer is the same as the minimizer of the joint problem (if all devices' data is aggregated together), an overly restrictive assumption.
-Very recently, \cite{li2019convergence} furthered the progress and established an $\cO(\frac{1}{T})$ convergence rate for FedAvg for strongly convex smooth problems.
-At the same time, \cite{huo2020faster} studied the Nesterov accelerated FedAvg for non-convex smooth problems and established an $\cO(\frac{1}{\sqrt{T}})$ convergence rate to stationary points.
+To address these challenges, Federated Averaging (FedAvg)~\citep{mcmahan2016communication} was proposed as a particularly effective heuristic, which has enjoyed great empirical success.
+This success has since motivated a growing line of research efforts into understanding its theoretical convergence guarantees in various settings \citep{stich2018local,khaled2019first,haddadpour2019convergence,li2019convergence,wang2019adaptive,yu2019linear,yu2019parallel,wang2018cooperative,koloskova2020unified,woodworth2020local,khaled2020tighter,yang2021achieving}.
+In these works, \cite{li2019convergence} was among the first to establish an $\cO(\frac{1}{T})$ convergence rate for FedAvg for strongly convex smooth FL problems with both data and system heterogeneities.
+When only data heterogeneity is present, \cite{khaled2020tighter} provides tight convergence results with linear speedup analysis in convex settings.
+In non-convex settings, \cite{yang2021achieving} obtained linear speedup convergence results for FedAvg under both non-\textit{i.i.d.} data and partial participation.

-However, despite these very recent fruitful pioneering efforts into understanding the theoretical convergence properties of FedAvg, it remains open as to how the number of devices--particularly the number of devices that participate in the computation--affects the convergence speed.
-In particular, do we get linear speedup of FedAvg?
-What about when FedAvg is accelerated?
-These aspects are currently unexplored in FL.
-We fill in the gaps here by providing affirmative answers.
+Despite the recent fruitful efforts to understand the theoretical convergence properties of FedAvg, the question of how the number of participating devices affects the convergence speed remains to be answered fully when both data and system heterogeneity are present.
+In particular, is linear speedup of FedAvg a universal phenomenon across different settings and for any number of devices?
+What about when FedAvg is accelerated with momentum updates?
+Does the presence of both data and system heterogeneity in FL imply different communication complexities and require technical novelties over results in distributed and decentralized optimization?
+Linear speedup is a desirable property of distributed optimization systems, including FedAvg, as it characterizes the impact of scale on such systems.
+Here we provide affirmative answers to these questions.

-\textbf{Our Contributions} We provide a comprehensive convergence analysis of FedAvg and its accelerated variants in the presence of both data and system heterogeneity.
-Our contributions are threefold.